Skip to content

 KNEO_SERV_RETENTION_QUEUE_DAYS unset Delete old completed or failed queue records.

 KNEO_SERV_RETENTION_CONTINUATIONS_DAYS unset Delete old continuations.
+Continuations of still-blocked runs are always protected regardless of age.

 KNEO_SERV_RETENTION_ARTIFACTS_DAYS unset Delete old artifact files.